geo-data/cesium-terrain-builder/README.md

   [GDAL runtime configuration](http://trac.osgeo.org/gdal/wiki/ConfigOptions)
   options will also affect Cesium Terrain Builder.
-Specifically the [`GDAL_CACHEMAX`](http://trac.osgeo.org/gdal/wiki/ConfigOptions#GDAL_CACHEMAX) environment variable should be set as high as your system supports it.
+Specifically the [`GDAL_CACHEMAX`](http://trac.osgeo.org/gdal/wiki/ConfigOptions#GDAL_CACHEMAX) environment variable should be set to a relatively high value, in conjunction with the warp memory, if required (see next recommendation).

+* If warping the source dataset then set the warp memory to a relatively high value.
+The correct value is system dependent but try starting your benchmarks from a value where the combined value of `GDAL_CACHEMAX` and the warp memory represents about 2/3 of your available RAM.

 * `ctb-tile` will resample data from the source dataset when generating tilesets for the various zoom levels.
 This can lead to performance issues and